Dynamic Universal Approximation Theory: The Basic Theory for Transformer-based Large Language Models: Introduction

 In recent years, the rapid emergence of LLMs in the field of artificial intelligence has undoubtedly become one of the most notable advancements within the domain.
 The core allure of these models stems from their extraordinary capabilities in language processing.
 Language, as a unique crystallization of human intelligence, serves not only as the external reflection of thought but also as the bridge for communication, the cornerstone for the dissemination of knowledge, and the continuation of civilization, profoundly shaping the identity of humans as a unique species.
 Thus, endowing machines with the ability to understand and generate language marks a significant leap towards the realization of true artificial intelligence.
 The emergence of models such as the ChatGPT~\cite{Radford2018ImprovingLU, brown2020language, achiam2023gpt}, the Llama~\cite{touvron2023llama}, and the PaLM~\cite{chowdhery2023palm} vividly demonstrates this point.

 A distinctive feature of LLMs is their immense parameter size~\cite{achiam2023gpt,touvron2023llama,chowdhery2023palm, chen2021evaluating, zeng2022glm}, often amounting to hundreds of billions or even trillions (for instance, GPT-3's~\cite{brown2020language} 175 billion parameters and PaLM's~\cite{chowdhery2023palm} 540 billion parameters).
 This vast parameter scale lays the foundation for their exceptional language processing capabilities and enables them to exhibit almost human-like traits, such as ICL ~\cite{brown2020language,dong2022survey}, instruction following~\cite{sanh2021multitask,ouyang2022training,wei2021finetuned}, and multi-step reasoning~\cite{wei2022chain}.
 Notably, these colossal models are predominantly trained by tech giants like Google and Microsoft using large-scale GPU clusters~\cite{zhao2023survey}, sparking a research fervor on how to efficiently fine-tune them with limited GPU resources.
 The advent of Lora~\cite{hu2021lora} fine-tuning technology has provided an effective pathway for this, allowing for the fine-tuning of large models under resource constraints without the need to adjust all parameters of the original model comprehensively.
 Moreover, model pruning techniques~\cite{sun2023simple,ma2023llm} are crucial for deploying large models in resource-constrained environments, aiming to reduce the model size for operation on smaller devices.
-Faced with the challenge of processing long texts, such as generating summaries or answering questions based on extensive documents—which traditionally requires substantial computational resources—technologies like LongLora~\cite{Chen2023LongLoRAEF} have been developed to tackle the difficulties of processing long contextual texts, further expanding the application boundaries of LLMs.
 Today, LLMs possess a diverse range of functionalities, from translation and text summarization to automatic code generation, demonstrating their versatility.